Frequently Asked Questions

 What Does LRF Offer?

-LRF currently offers free range chicken eggs, pastured poultry, pastured pork, pastured beef, A2A2 raw milk, and farm decor, apparel and handmade gifts.
+The Little Red Farm currently offers free range chicken eggs, free range poultry, pork, beef, A2A2 raw milk, farm decor, apparel and handmade gifts.
 You can check out our hours and address here.

 Is LRF Organic?

 As wonderful as organic items can be, our farm is not organic although we use organic practices in many areas.
 The best health is found in making sure our animals have all the nutrients, vitamins and minerals needed to grow and mature properly.
 We can’t always get that in an organic form, or even when we can it’s not always feasible to pass that cost onto you.
 We work with a professional animal nutritionist and have seen a wonderful outcome for our farm.

 - and conventional feed based on the need and the animals

 - Young Living essential oils

 - Young Living supplements